 NOTE: Consultation with a radiologist may be necessary to confirm the location of the lesion prior to biopsy.

-Use the center of the rectum as the vertex.
+Use a point approximately 7 mm from the anterior rectal wall as the vertex.
 Draw one line through the body's midline, which can be determined by the pubic symphysis or the bulbous urethra.
 Draw another line through the center of the lesion.
 The angle between these two lines is the angular displacement, recorded as α (Figure 2A).

 NOTE: This angle α is used to determine how much the ultrasound probe is rotated to align with the lesion during biopsy.